MarcinMoskala/DeckMarkdown/README.md

 ## The idea

 Anki browser is terrible.
 Finding data is hard and collaboration is practically impossible.
-The idea is to introduce a text format for Anki cards.
+The idea is to introduce a text format for Anki notes.
 This format needs to be minimalistic to well serve as a note.
 Thanks to that one could have the following workflow:

-1) Making notes when reading source
+1) Making text notes when reading source
-2) Adding tags and automatically generate cards from this note (easy cards creation)
+2) Adding tags and automatically generate notes from this text (easy notes creation)
-3) Cards should direct to this note in comment via a link (to give context)
+3) notes should direct to this note in comment via a link (to give context)

-Next, when we change our notes we want our cards updated as well.
-To make it possible cards needs to be identified.
-When we remove card it should be updated as well.
+Next, when we change our notes we want our notes updated as well.
+To make it possible notes needs to be identified.
+When we remove notes it should be updated as well.

 All those capabilities are already implemented.

 Ideally, this format should also allow public decks shared and updated socially.
-For that, cards need a different identifier than their deck id.
+For that, notes need a different identifier than their deck id.

 ## Format